-And when you know you can’t see the whole world, how do you decide what you will see?
-We've broken down four popular regions, Europe, Latin America, Southeast Asia, and Oceania, and given regional gap year travel itineraries for each to help get your gap year wanderlust flowing:
+Knowing where to start can be challenging, so we've broken down four popular regions, Europe, Latin America, Southeast Asia, and Oceania, and given regional gap year travel itineraries to help get your gap year wanderlust flowing.

 Fly out of Melbourne and land in Auckland, New Zealand.
 The North Island is a better starting point for the Land of the Long White Cloud, and it's all uphill as you head down south.
-You can get a working holiday visa here as well, but depending on how you wish to divide your time, you can also see the whole country in as little as one to three months.
+If you fall in love with New Zealand, note that you can get a 1-year working holiday here as well.

 Explore even more adventure travel destinations, along with great WWOOFing opportunities and backcountry exploration.
 End your time in New Zealand by flying out of either Christchurch or Queenstown on the South Island.

 Head on over to the South Pacific islands, like Fiji, Tahiti, Vanuatu, Tonga, and Samoa.
 After so much travel, you can enjoy some relaxing time on the beach, and since these islands are so small, you can take your time and still see what you'd like to see in just a few weeks.

 When you're suitably decompressed, fly on over to Indonesia for some more adventure.
 Soak up the spirituality (and the nightlife) on Bali, go snorkeling with manta rays off Komodo, and see some wildlife on Borneo and Java.
 Depending on how much time you spend in each place, you can get back to Australia just in time to watch your year run out.

 Gap year itinerary ideas for Southeast Asia